dimensi0n/goindock/README.md

 ### Ports
 If you want your app to be exposed outside of your container, run it on the port 8080, then you can go on https://localhost:8080 on your web browser

+## Vim

+Run `:PlugInstall` on the first start to install theme and other things then run `:GoInstallBinaries`.